Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-rental-business-licence.md

 ### 3.5 Revocation

-A Municipal Property Rental Business Licence credential will be revoked in the following cases:
+A Rental Property Rental Business Licence credential will be revoked in the following cases:

 1. The underlying business licence is withdrawn, invalidated, or expires.
 2. The business licence record is updated (e.g., new address, ownership, or trade name).
-3. The licence holder or designated representative is no longer authorized.
+3. The licence holder or designated representative is no longer authorized, leading to a permanent revocation.

-In most cases, a revocation triggers a **re-issuance** of the credential with updated details to reflect the new licence record
+In most cases, a revocation triggers a **re-issuance** of the credential with updated details to reflect the new licence record.

 ## 4. Credential Definition

 ### 4.1 Credential Schema

-The Municipal Property Rental Business Licence credential is based on the municipal-property-rental-business-licence schema, version 1.0, published by the City of Vancouver and maintained in BCovrin.
+The Rental Property Rental Business Licence credential is based on the municipal-property-rental-business-licence schema, version 1.0, published by the City of Vancouver and maintained in BCovrin.

 ### 4.2 Subject of the Credential